anton-k/mig/docs/src/06-json-api-example.md

 addLogPrefix val = Json.object ["log" .= val]
 ```

-we can start the application and try it out with swagger.
+We can start the application and try it out with swagger.

 ## Exercises